chalmerj/comp410-ps_print/README.md

 This is a homework assignment (#1) for COMP410 - Operating Systems at Loyola University.

+### Usage
+Can be compiled under Mac OS X or Minix-3, using the included makefile.

+Minix:

+	make

+Mac OS X:

+	make MACOSX

+Then run:

+	./ps_print

 Code © 2011 Steven and Jeremy Chalmer

 ---